DavidHickman/tnris.org/content/markdown/news/2015-12-07-year-in-review-2015-statewide-orthoimagery-project.md

 ## Latest Data Access Status

-We have created a primary dataset entry for the **2015 Texas Orthoimagery Program (TOP)** in our [data catalog](data-catalog) for the imagery we've QC'ed and finalized so far, which as of early December, is around 36% of the state.
+We have created a primary dataset entry for the **2015 Texas Orthoimagery Program (TOP)** in our [data catalog](data-catalog) for the imagery we've QC'ed and finalized so far, which as of early December, is around 36% of the state, which primarily consists of West Texas and the Panhandle.
 On about a monthly basis, we are adding to this and incorporating the latest final data as it is QC'ed and processed.

 {{m.catalog_data_card('texas-orthoimagery-program-top-2015-50cm-nc-cir')}}